carnivalmobile/carnival-autosign-aws-puppet/README.md

 * The instance ID exists, AND

+* We have not signed this instance ID before (tracked on Puppet master), AND

 * The instance `Name` tag matches the requested cert name, AND

 * Administrator-selected trusted facts baked into the cert match tags on the